Little Turtle: Later years

 After the defeat of the Western Confederacy at the Battle of Fallen Timbers in 1794 and signing the Treaty of Greenville in 1795, Little Turtle refused an alliance with the Shawnee chief Tecumseh.
 Little Turtle continued to advocate for peace and accommodation instead of conflicts.
-He also began to adapt United States cultural habits, including acquisition of his own land, but remained adamant in his opposition to the consumption of alcohol.
+He also began to adapt to United States cultural habits, including the acquisition of his land but remained adamant in his opposition to alcohol consumption.
 Little Turtle made multiple trips east to meet with three U.S. presidents, although he refused to travel with Blue Jacket.
-He accepted annuity payments, other rewards, and African American slaves in exchange for his cooperation.
+He accepted annuity payments, other rewards, and enslaved African Americans in exchange for his cooperation.

-Little Turtle was more highly regarded by the United States than Blue Jacket.
+The United States more highly regarded Little Turtle than Blue Jacket.
 He was recommended to President George Washington by General James Wilkinson, and in November 1796, Little Turtle met with President George Washington, who presented him with a ceremonial sword.
 On this trip he also met Comte de Volney.
 One account of the trip states that on his way to Philadelphia, Pennsylvania, to meet the president, Little Turtle met General Tadeusz Kościuszko, who presented him with a matching pair of pistols along with instructions to use them on "the first man who ever comes to subjugate you."
 In 1797–98, during a second trip east, Little Turtle met with President John Adams.

 President Thomas Jefferson also corresponded with Little Turtle to encourage the introduction of American agriculture to Miami society, although it was Moravian missionaries who demonstrate farming methods to native tribes in the White River area and an East Coast Quaker society from Baltimore, Maryland, who sent Philip Dennis to work with tribes in Fort Wayne to establish a model farm.
 Little Turtle also made two trips to Washington, D.C., in 1801–02 and 1809–09 to meet with President Jefferson.
-At the request of Little Turtle and other chiefs, Jefferson provided agricultural equipment and livestock to the Miamis and Potawatomis in an effort to encourage the tribes to adopt farming.
+At Little Turtle's and other chiefs' request, Jefferson provided agricultural equipment and livestock to the Miamis and Potawatomis to encourage the tribes to adopt farming.
 Despite these efforts, among others, most of the attempts at assimilation failed, a contributing factor to the federal government seeking further land cession treaties and the eventual removal of the territory's Native American inhabitants from the Northwest Territory.

 A lifelong teetotaler, Little Turtle made a personal plea to President Jefferson to prohibit the sale and consumption of alcohol in Native American communities.
 On 14 January 1802 he delivered a speech to President Thomas Jefferson and members of the US Senate: